 A summary of results to date and a comparison of actual accomplishments with proposed milestones and deliverables for the period.
 The best format is to list results by objective, so we can quickly gage project progress.

-Any preliminary results that can be used by NRCS for practice standard revisions, new practice payment scenario development, new practice standard adoption, policy changes, program revisions and training opportunities.
+Any preliminary data and results should be shared.
+Also not if any data has value to NRCS for new conservation practice revision, new conservation practice adoption, or new conservation standard adoption..

 Project Outputs (highlight any deliverables that have been completed or links to documents that reflect the deliverable):